happycube/ld-decode/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: '🚀 Feature request'
-about: Suggest an idea for improving vhs-decode or hifi-decode
+about: Suggest an idea for improving vhs-decode, hifi-decode, cvbs-decode or tbc-video-export
 title: ''
 labels: 'enhancement'
 assignees: ''